-- 2.1 Well Street United Church commits itself to: - ➤ RESPOND without delay to any allegation or cause for concern that a child or vulnerable adult may have been harmed or may suffer harm, whether in the church or in another context.
-It commits itself to challenge the abuse of power of anyone in a position of trust. - ➤ IMPLEMENT the Methodist Church Safeguarding Policy and Procedures, government legislation and guidance, and safe practice in the circuit and in the churches. - ➤ PROVIDE support, advice and training for lay and ordained people to ensure that people are clear and confident about their roles and responsibilities in safeguarding and promoting the welfare of children and adults who may be vulnerable. - ➤ AFFIRM and give thanks for those who work with children and vulnerable adults and also acknowledge the shared responsibility of all of us for safeguarding children and vulnerable adults who are on our premises. - 2.2 It is the responsibility of Well Street United Church to appoint a Church Safeguarding Officer and there should be no gaps in this crucial provision.
-It is not appropriate for the minister to fill the gap, because of the potential conflict of roles.
-The role will usually be undertaken on a voluntary basis although basic expenses should be met. - Ultimate responsibility for safeguarding within the Church lies with the Church Leadership team (Minister and Elders). - 2.3 Well Street United Church appoints Sue Ioannou as Church Safeguarding Officer (Adults and Children) and supports her in her role, which is to: - i) provide support and advise the minister and the leadership team in fulfilling their roles and responsibilities with regard to safeguarding; - ii) ensure that a suitable, signed church safeguarding policy is displayed at all times in the church on a safeguarding noticeboard, along with names of current safeguarding officers, national helplines and other suitable information.
-This must be renewed annually. - iii) record all safeguarding issues that are reported to the church safeguarding officer, according to Methodist policy and practice and promote the requirement for others to do the same; - iv) Identify and inform those who are required to attend safeguarding training and maintain records of attendance.
-Work with the circuit safeguarding officer and DSO to arrange training. - v) attend training and meetings relating to the role - vi) work in partnership with the lettings officer, stewards and user groups to promote good safeguarding practice on church premises.
-This will include gaining written confirmation that hirers of church premises are aware of the church safeguarding policy or are using an appropriate policy of their own.
+- 2.1 Well Street United Church commits itself to: - RESPOND without delay to any allegation or cause for concern that a child or vulnerable adult may have been harmed or may suffer harm, whether in the church or in another context.
+It commits itself to challenge the abuse of power of anyone in a position of trust.

+- IMPLEMENT the Methodist Church Safeguarding Policy, Procedures and Guidance, government legislation and guidance, and safe practice in the circuit and in the churches. - PROVIDE support, advice and training for lay and ordained people to ensure that people are clear and confident about their roles and responsibilities in safeguarding and promoting the welfare of children and adults who may be vulnerable. - AFFIRM and give thanks for those who work with children and vulnerable adults and also acknowledge the shared responsibility of all of us for safeguarding children and vulnerable adults who are on our premises. - 2.2 Legal responsibility for safeguarding rests with the leadership team of Well Street United Church.
+The safeguarding officer should be a member of the Church Council or have the right to attend at least annually to report on the implementation of the safeguarding policy.
+Well Street United church appoints Sue Ioannou Church Safeguarding Officer (Adults and Children) and supports her in her role, which is to:

+i) provide support and advise the Minister and the Church Leadership team in fulfilling their roles and responsibilities with regard to safeguarding;

+ii) ensure that a suitable, signed church safeguarding policy is displayed at all times in the church on a safeguarding noticeboard, along with names of current safeguarding officers, national helplines and other suitable information.
+This must be renewed annually:

+iii) record all safeguarding issues that are reported to the church safeguarding officer, according to Methodist policy and procedures, and promote appropriate routes for reporting of concerns;

+iv) Identify and inform those who are required to attend safeguarding training and maintain records of attendance.
+Work with the Circuit Safeguarding officer and District Safeguarding officer to arrange training;

+v) attend training and meetings relating to the role;

+vi) work in partnership with the Church Administrator, Elders and user groups to promote good safeguarding practice on church premises.
+This will include gaining written confirmation that hirers of church premises are aware of the church safeguarding policy or are using an appropriate policy of their own;

-- vii) check that safeguarding is included as an agenda item at all Church meetings and report to the Church Annual meeting - viii) inform all those with responsibility for recruitment, whether paid or voluntary, of their obligation to follow safer recruitment procedures - ix) advise the circuit safeguarding officer and/or DSO of any issues with compliance with safeguarding training, policy or safer recruitment requirements and respond promptly to any request from them about audit of safeguarding activities.
+vii) check that safeguarding is included as an agenda item at all Church meetings and report to the Church Annual meeting;

+viii) inform all those with responsibility for recruitment, whether paid or voluntary, of their obligation to follow safer recruitment procedures;

+ix) advise the Circuit Safeguarding officer and/or District Safeguarding officer of any issues with compliance with safeguarding training, policy or safer recruitment requirements and respond promptly to any request from them about audit of safeguarding activities.